DaoanXU/Misc./src/numbers_with_broken_key/README.md

 Question 4 & 5
 -
 Do 1 and 2 in the case that lable starts with 0 (1 if 0 is broken)

+---

+Only Solution to Question 1 is given.
+The rest are extremly easy